xpack/web-jekyll/pages/intro.md

 This is probably the first thought many people might have when hearing about xPacks.
-There are enough package formats and package managers, why would we need another one?
+There are enough package formats and package managers, why would we need yet another one?

-Well, first, **xPacks** do not introduce a new package format, but use exactly the same format as npm, and xPacks can be stored in the same repositories.
+Well, first, **xPacks** do not introduce a new package format, but use exactly the same format as **npm**, and xPacks can be stored in the same repositories, public or private.

-And **xpm**, the package manager, builds on top of **npm**, the very popular JavaScript package manager, extending it with new generic features, so things are not that scary as they seemed initially.
+And **xpm**, the package manager, builds on top of **npm**, the very popular JavaScript package manager, extending it with new language neutral features, so things are not that scary as they seemed initially.

 ## I'm perfectly happy with my development environment, why would I bother with xPacks?

-The current development environments are indeed great, and rolling distributions like _Arch_ and _Homebrew_ do a tremendous job in keeping the system up-to-date, but not rarely the latest and greatest available versions break older applications and various complex processes, like build scripts, that depend on older versions.
+The current development environments are indeed great, and rolling distributions like _Arch_ and _Homebrew_ do a tremendous job in keeping the systems up-to-date, but not rarely the latest and greatest available versions break older applications and various complex processes, like build scripts, that depend on older versions.

-**xPacks** are intended to solve exactly this problem, by providing the simple and uniform solution of installing different versions of the same package in different folders, and managing dependencies.
+**xPacks** are intended to solve exactly this problem, by providing a simple and uniform solution of installing different versions of the same package in different folders, and managing dependencies.